 Frequently Asked Questions

 Dual enrollment is an opportunity for eligible high school students to earn lower-division college credit during their regular high school classes.
-The credits students earn through dual enrollment are treated the same as regular college credit, i.e. they can be transferred to other Maricopa Community Colleges, Arizona’s state universities, and even some out-of-state colleges.
+The credits students earn through dual enrollment are treated the same as regular college credit, i.e. they can be transferred to other Maricopa Community Colleges, Arizona’s state universities, other Arizona Universities and even many out-of-state colleges.
 Students will be establishing a college academic record and will be required to report such enrollment to future colleges or universities.

-Q - What’s the difference between AP classes and dual enrollment?
+Q - What’s the difference between dual enrollment, AP, and concurrent enrollment?